Ecommerce SEO Audit

 Why do I Need an Ecommerce SEO Audit?

 Did you know that one in four of us shop online at least once a week?
-With worldwide online sales estimated to reach around $2489 trillion by 2018 online retailing is not only growing in popularity - it really is a big business, with big competition.
+With worldwide online sales estimated to grow beyond $6.5 trillion by 2023, online retailing is not only growing in popularity - it really is a big business, with big competition.

-The difficulty for many ecommerce sites is that you’ll be competing with online giants like Amazon and eBay.
-If you’re going to stand any chance of appearing on page 1 on Google then you’ll need to develop a strong ecommerce SEO strategy and this can only be developed once you have a good understanding of what elements on your site need improving.
+The difficulty for many ecommerce sites is that you'll be competing with online giants like Amazon and eBay - not to mention direct outlets that now have their own online shopping ECommerce sites.
+If you're going to stand any chance of appearing on page 1 on Google then you'll need to develop a strong ecommerce SEO strategy and this can only be developed once you have a good understanding of what elements on your site need improving.

 Doing an SEO audit on an ecommerce site is no different to any other site audit and it's important to understand that improving all SEO elements will help to achieve greater rank and conversions.
 However, there are elements that will have a greater impact on ecommerce sites so we'll be going into more detail about these along the way.